Varavoor: Higher Education

 Kerala Kalamandalam (Malayalam: കേരള കലാമണ്ഡലം), lately renamed as Kalamandalam Deemed University of Art and Culture, is a major centre for learning Indian performing arts, especially those that developed in the southern state of Kerala.
 It is situated in the village of Cheruthuruthy in Thrissur District on the banks of the Bharathapuzha river.
 The institution, now a deemed university, was founded in 1930 by poet Vallathol Narayana Menon and Manakkulam Mukunda Raja.
 Kalamandalam imparts training in classical dance and theatre forms like Kathakali, Mohiniyattam, Kudiyattam, Thullal, Kuchipudi, Bharatanatyam, and Nangiar Koothu, besides the traditional orchestra called Panchavadyam.
 Training is also given in various percussion instruments like chenda, maddalam and mizhavu.
-Kalamandalam follows the gurukula sampradayam, the ancient Indian education system based on residential tutelage.
-Kalamandalam was conceived to provide training to its students in the Gurukula Sampradaya, an ancient tradition of residential schooling where students stayed with the teachers, sharing the same atmosphere and learning from them the nuances of the arts.
-Eminent masters were brought to Kalamandalam.
-Training sessions, which started in the morning, extended till late in the night.